 Make sure to use a sharp knife when slicing the chicken to make the pocket.
 Try to get as big a pocket in the chicken as possible but make sure you do not cut through the other side.
 I suppose it is not the end of the world, but the more openings there are, the greater chance that cheese will ooze out.

 Rub the chicken with your favorite BBQ rub.
-I tied them up with string to make sure the stuffing stayed in the chicken.
+I tied them up with kitchen twine to make sure the stuffing stayed in the chicken.
 It is also possible to wrap them with bacon as well.

 Smoked Chicken Breast Stuffed with Cheese and Chorizo